ipspace/netlab/docs/extool/suzieq.md

+(extool-suzieq)=
 # SuzieQ

-SuzieQ is the first open source, multi-vendor network observability platform application.
+SuzieQ is the first open-source, multi-vendor network observability platform.

 * Add the following lines to the lab topology file to use SuzieQ with _netlab_: